mosearc/yahooFinancePriceScraper/README.md

 Now in your google sheet file you have YAHOOFINANCE("TICKER") function <br> You can use directly =YAHOOFINANCE("GOOG") to get the price from yahoofinance

+For a better experience, in App Scripts, set a time trigger to automatically re-run the function and get the realtime price